-The Blood Bank at KIMSDU was established in 1984 and in 2003 under the scheme of modernization of blood banks it was completely revamped to a full-fledged component blood bank now recognized and registered as a Regional Blood Transfusion Center under State Blood Transfusion Council of Maharashtra.
+The Blood Bank at KVV was established in 1984 and in 2003 under the scheme of modernization of blood banks it was completely revamped to a full-fledged component blood bank now recognized and registered as a Regional Blood Transfusion Center under State Blood Transfusion Council of Maharashtra.
 The blood bank is accredited by NABH (National Accreditation Board for Hospitals and Healthcare.

 The main function of the blood bank is blood collection, processing of whole blood, preparation of blood components, storage of whole blood components & destruction of contaminated blood.

 The blood bank also has a separate Plasmapheresis unit which has been at the forefront during the COVID – 19 pandemic.

 The blood bank now manufactures four major components viz. red cell concentrate (PCU), fresh frozen plasma (FFP), platelet concentrate (PC) and cryoprecipitate (CRYO).
 It also serves a training center for blood bank officers and technologists of other blood banks.

 The power house is the pulse of the any institution and the flawless working of the department at KVV ensure round the clock electricity for the whole campus.
 A power house receives about 11 KV HT supply and the same is then distributed throughout the campus.
 The Power House also has 1600 KVA capacity of generator back up in an unlikely event of power failure from the grid.

 Powerhouse is also at the forefront of using unconventional energy sources on campus.
 Currently 900 KVA energy is generated using solar power.